rjenea/product-catalogue/README.md

           3.Integration test coverage report product-catalogue/target/site/jacoco-it/index.html<br>

 ## To implement:
- - Finish UI and angular script or ReactJs.
  - Integrate with sales microservice for checkout function and with CustomerLocationService for location lookup.

 ## Default data set: